 Songwriters: DAVID JON GILMOUR, RICK WRIGHT, ROGER WATERS

 © Warner/Chappell Music, Inc.

-Father Frank had grabs my hand.
+Father Frank grabs my hand.
 With tears flowing, we leave the parish hall, not wanting to interrupt the rehearsal.
 Father John is a genius in arranging these songs with kids playing on pure emotion.
 I feel as innocent as Easter morn.
 I need to up my game on the homily.

 The processional ends with Tim’s casket brought down the aisle to the altar.
 The St Paul’s Choir boys, with added voices from the New York boys and girl complete the entire ‘Wish You Were Here.’
 Thankfully no miracle occurs, although at the end as Tim comes to rest before me, there is a murmur throughout the church of disappointment that nothing miraculous transpired.
-In his open casket, Tim in an all-white suit looked even more beautiful than he did in life.
+In his open casket, Tim in an all-white suit looks even more beautiful than he did in life.

 I proceed with the funeral mass.